Case filed against 271 people in Hazaribag violence: Police

-Hazaribag, Oct 9 (PTI) A case was filed against 271 people on Monday in connection with the violence in Jharkhand's Hazaribag district, police said.
+Hazaribag, Oct 10 (PTI) A case was filed against 271 people in connection with the violence in Jharkhand's Hazaribag district, police said.

-The incident happened in Pelawal area on Sunday night when a bus full of Bajrang Dal activists was returning from a programme in Ranchi.
-They allegedly started shouting 'Jai Shri Ram', and also raised some objectionable slogans when the bus stopped near a mosque, Hazaribag's Superintendent of Police Manoj Ratan Chothe said.
+The incident happened in the Pelawal area on Sunday night when a bus full of Bajrang Dal activists was returning from a programme in Ranchi.
+They allegedly started shouting 'Jai Shri Ram', and also raised some objectionable slogans when the bus stopped near a mosque, Hazaribag, Superintendent of Police, Manoj Ratan Chothe said on Monday.

 Following this, a mob allegedly hurled stones, targetting the bus.
 At least 10 Bajrang Dal activists were injured in the violence, he said.